Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/googleworkspace.md

 ---

-## Filtering: Import Only the Users You Need
+## Filtering: Import only the users you need

 You don’t have to bring everyone in!
 Use **queries** to filter users by department, location, or other fields.